 As a modification of the previous scenario, suppose that each weekend I release a set of one billion keys, such that the key to last week’s PRNG is somewhere in that set.
 In this scenario, last week’s PRNG can still be shown to be highly non-random, but the test will be very laborious, involving on the order of a billion decryptions.

-To paraphrase Dijkstra: Measurement can prove the absence of entropy, but it cannot prove the presence of entropy.
-More specifically, a “randomness testing” program will give an upper bound on the entropy density of a random generator, but what we need is a lower bound, which is something else entirely.
+To paraphrase Dijkstra: Measurement can prove the absence of randomness, but it cannot prove the presence of randomness.
+More specifically, any attempt to apply statistical tests to the output of the RNG will give an upper bound on the amount of randomness, but what we need is a lower bound, which is something else entirely.

-In section 6.4 we calculated a lower bound on the entropy density, based on a few macroscopic physical properties of the hardware.
+As described in reference 2, we can calculate the amount of randomness in a physica process, based on a few macroscopic physical properties of the hardware.
 It is entirely appropriate to measure these macroscopic properties, and to remeasure them occasionally to verify that the hardware hasn’t failed.
-This provides a lower bound on the entropy, which is vastly more valuable than a statistically-measured upper bound.
+This provides a lower bound on the randomness, which is vastly more valuable than a statistically-measured upper bound.

-As discussed in section 5.5, tests such as Diehard and Maurer’s Universal Statistical Test are far from sufficient to prove the correctess of turbid.
+As discussed in reference 2, tests such as Diehard (reference 9) and Maurer’s Universal Statistical Test (reference 10) are far from sufficient to prove the correctess of turbid.
 They provide upper bounds, whereas we need a lower bound.

 A related point: Suppose you suspect a hitherto-undetected weakness in turbid.
 There are only a few possibilities: